 First set up takes seconds.
 Start out easy with a banana piano.
 Then create game controllers, invent musical instruments, make voting machines, and light up paper circuits.
 Connect Makey Makey to the world of things around you, and the possibilities are endless!

 What you Get:

-A Makey Makey pack including copper tape, spare alligator clips, small LED lights and coin cell battery will be shipped out to you.
+A Makey Makey pack including universal touch keyboard, copper tape, spare alligator clips, small LED lights and coin cell battery will be shipped out to you.

 9 Online lessons/projects on our Online Academy with guides and videos to help you get the most out of the Makey Makey features - and have fun!

 What you Need: